gilakos/machine-learning/projects/capstone/capstone_proposal_gilakos-V1.md

 - Target Stock // Daily Adjusted Closing Price // Value we are trying to predict
 - Target Stock // Daily Volume // Indicates level of trade activity and will give a sense of market momentum for the individual stock
-- SPY ETF // Daily Adjusted Closing Price // Indicates macro market trend for prices Additional inputs to experiment with adding to the model:
+- SPY ETF // Daily Adjusted Closing Price // Indicates macro market trend for prices

+Additional inputs to experiment with adding to the model:
-- Target Stock // n Day Rolling Mean Average from Daily Adjusted Closing Price // If n=20 this could smooth out the noise in the market
+- Target Stock // n Day Rolling Mean Average from Daily Adjusted Closing Price // If n=20 this could smooth out the noise in the market relative to the target stock
-- SPY ETF // n Day Rolling Mean Average from Daily Adjusted Closing Price // If n=20 this could smooth out the noise in the macro trends of the market
+- SPY ETF // n Day Rolling Mean Average from Daily Adjusted Closing Price // If n=20 this could smooth out the noise in the market relative to the macro market trends
 - Target Stock Sector ETF // Daily Adjusted Closing Price // Indicates micro market trend for prices
-- Target Stock Sector ETF // n Day Rolling Mean Average from Daily Adjusted Closing Price // If n=20 this could smooth out the noise in the micro trends of the market
+- Target Stock Sector ETF // n Day Rolling Mean Average from Daily Adjusted Closing Price // If n=20 this could smooth out the noise in the market relative to micro trends

 ### Solution Statement
 The solution to this project will be programmed in a Python Notebook for ease of reproducability.
 Using a Keras<sup>12</sup>implementation of the TensorFlow<sup>13</sup> library, the solution will utilize a Recurrant Neural Net with a Long Short-Term Memory model capable of learning from time series data and will be supported by Pandas DataFrame library for convenient time series data schema after requests received from the Yahoo Finance API<sup>11</sup>.
 Additionally the project will experiment with improving the RNN with Ensemble techniques.
 The measures of performance will be based on the predicted stock ticker price in comparison to both the actual price and the benchmark model's predicted price which will utilize a Linear Regression model from Scikit-Learn<sup>14</sup>.